MPOcanes/MPO624-2018/lessonplans/SecondTuesday.md

 Keep watching the course repo as I improve it, studying a few notebooks in your live notebook server, and just making some time to work gently, curiously, gradually to understand the space of our computer materials (Jupyter, Python, GitHub). **As I am!**

 ## But, ...
-The Purpose: **Applied** in ADA
+The Purpose: The **Applied** in ADA
-Tuesdays are reserved for the _theory_ of data analysis and the science it supports -- not computers (once we are all up and rolling, in the weeks ahead).
+Tuesdays are more for the _theory_ of data analysis and the science it supports -- not computers (once we are all up and rolling, in the weeks ahead).

 To get a start on that,